McIlroy ends 18 months without winning at Quail Hollow - WTMJ

 He thought he would enjoy some quiet of no spectators.
 It didn’t take long for him to realize he missed the energy.
 “To bring out the best in myself, I needed this,” he said.

-And when it was over, he turned and heaved his golf ball toward thousands of fans.
+And when it was over, he turned and heaved his golf ball toward the crowd.
+That felt good, too.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.